BTCDDev/cCurl/README.md

 ### To Test:

 Uncomment the end of the file, right before the `run_tests()` declaration.

+Compile with `clang cCurl.c -Wall -O3`

 Make sure you compile CurlReference.java with
 `javac CurlReference.java`

+For the speed test, compile with `clang cCurl.c speedtest.c -Wall -Ofast`.
+Run with `./a.out <num hashes>`

 ### note: